Jorge Oller: Early life and education

-Professional life
+Career

 His executive career began at McCann-Erickson, where he worked in Costa Rica, Honduras and Mexico.
 Later, he founded Consumer Publicidad in San José, a company that migrated over the years through various affiliations, such as Tribu Saatchi & Saatchi, Tribu DDB and Havas Tribu.

 For 25 years he was a partner at Dipo, a family business in the field of distribution of mass consumer products.

 Among the most recognized companies of the Tribu Group, the following stand out: Tribu (today Havas Costa Rica), Bosz Digital (today Prodigious of the Publicis Groupe), Darwin Zone (today Lionbridge Costa Rica) and others such as: Camedia Central, Promotica, Campus Tribu, Pstiv Media, Infirma and Alma Latina.

 Social and cultural work

 He is also the founder of Ollería, a start-up that focused on creative solutions, and has participated in projects such as The Openhouse Project and Vía Costarricense.
 He was president of the Community of Collective Communication Companies for four years, and a representative of the prestigious Cannes Lions festival for 15 years.
 He supported the creation of the Young Lion Competitions and brought the Effie to his native country.

 More recently, Oller is an angel investor and has supported various ventures.
 Among them Yoocan in Tel Aviv and Alisto in San José.
 He is also a tiny partner in Muscle Points.

 During his affiliation with Saatchi & Saatchi, he was an evangelist for Lovemarks, due to his belief in the value added by brands that inspire loyalty beyond reason.